Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Introduction

 \section{Introduction}

-Significant advancements in computing hardware, such as graphics processing units and field-programmable gate arrays, along with the availability of large datasets, have enabled researchers to develop highly effective neural networks in the last decade.
-However, training and utilizing these networks often involves a large amount of energy consumption, thus restricting the deployment of neural networks for data-limited and energy-limited settings, which are typically found in applications in dynamic/mobile environments.
-On the contrary, biological neural networks need only very few or even only one data point to perform at a competitive level compared to `traditional' neural networks (refer to page 54 in \cite{Christensen_2022}).
-Therefore, machine learning architectures that more closely resemble the human brain in their function are now receiving increased attention.
-One such example is the increasingly popular spiking neural network (SNN) \cite{tan_sarlija_kasabov_2020, dora_kasabov_2021, tavanaei_ghodrati_kheradpisheh_masquelier_maida_2019}, which includes layers composed of \emph{spiking neurons}, which mimic the synaptic connections in the brain by emitting aperiodic spikes as the output.
-This sparse and discrete behavior of SNNs has been shown to reduce energy consumption by orders of magnitude when implemented on emerging neuromorphic hardware.
-However, shallow SNNs are insufficient to detect patterns that occur at any random time/location in tasks such as object detection/segmentation, as in the case of multi-layer perceptrons.
-This has lately led to the development of hybrid convolutional and spiking neural networks, referred to as convolutional spiking neural networks (CSNNs) \cite{8354825, vaila_chiasson_saxena_2019, lee_panda_srinivasan_roy_2018}, which combine the power of extracting spatio-temporal features in convolutional layers with the energy efficiency in spiking layers.
-CSNNs have started gaining attention in diverse applications such as computer vision \cite{barchid_mennesson_djeraba_2021, 1198140}, speech recognition \cite{dong_huang_xu_2018}, hand-gesture recognition \cite{xing_di_caterina_soraghan_2020} and detection of alzheimer's disease \cite{turkson_qu_mawuli_eghan_2021}, in the past few years.
-However, their full potential is yet to be explored.
+Significant advancements in computing hardware, such as graphics processing units and field-programmable gate arrays, along with the availability of large datasets, has enabled researchers to develop highly effective neural networks in the last decade.
+However, training and utilizing these networks often involves a large amount of energy consumption, thus restricting the deployment of neural networks for data, and/or energy, limited settings: typically applications in dynamic/mobile environments.
+On the contrary, biology-inspired neural networks need only very few or even only one data point to perform at a competitive level compared to "traditional" neural networks (see page 54 in ref \cite{Christensen_2022}).
+Therefore, machine learning architectures more closely resembling biological neural networks are quickly gaining in popularity.
+One such example is the spiking neural network (SNN) \cite{tan_sarlija_kasabov_2020, dora_kasabov_2021, tavanaei_ghodrati_kheradpisheh_masquelier_maida_2019} which mimics biological neural networks through its layers composed of \emph{spiking neurons}.
+These neurons more closely resemble the synaptic connections between neurons in biological neural networks through their emission of aperiodic spikes as opposed to floating point numbers in the case of the traditional artificial neuron.
+This sparse and discrete behavior of SNNs has been shown to reduce energy consumption by orders of magnitude when implemented on emerging neuromorphic hardware \cite{davies_wild_orchard_sandamirskaya_guerra_joshi_plank_risbud_2021}.
+However, shallow SNNs can be insufficient to detect patterns that occur at random times/locations in tasks such as object detection/segmentation, similar to standard multi-layer perceptrons.
+This has inspired the development of hybrid convolutional and spiking neural networks, referred to as convolutional spiking neural networks (CSNNs) \cite{8354825, vaila_chiasson_saxena_2019, lee_panda_srinivasan_roy_2018}, which combine the convolutional layer's power of extracting spatio-temporal features with the energy efficiency of spiking neuron layers.
+In the past few years, CSNNs have received increased attention in diverse applications such as computer vision \cite{barchid_mennesson_djeraba_2021, 1198140}, speech recognition \cite{dong_huang_xu_2018}, hand-gesture recognition \cite{xing_di_caterina_soraghan_2020} and detection of Alzheimer's disease \cite{turkson_qu_mawuli_eghan_2021} reinforcing their utility in deciphering complex and multi-dimensional data.